JornEirikBetten/Project-2/README.md

 # Project-2
-Contains all code and some data from Project 2, in the course FYS4150.
+Contains all code and some data from Project 2, in the course FYS4150. <br>
+The code solves an eigenvalue problem using Jacobi's rotational algorithm. <br>

 # Run code